St. Edmund’s Catholic Primary School

 The Learning Skills

-We endeavor to provide the children from St. Edmund’s with a broad and balanced curriculum which promotes the gospel values, develops good PSHE and teaches the following skills.
+We endeavour to provide the children from St. Edmund’s with a broad and balanced curriculum which promotes the gospel values, develops good PSHE and teaches the following skills.

 To articulate clearly, changing and adapting language according to the audience.